Protecting children at church is not distrust — it’s discipleship. It is holy work. It is the way we show — not just say —

 Too often, churches and communities pressure women in abusive relationships to forgive quickly, return quietly, and “fix” what was never theirs to repair.
 They are

-The Story of Gospel Music – Documentary
+The Birth of Gospel — A Chicago Stories Documentary